 If you don't renew the registration for your domain promptly, most registrars will change your domain DNS setup, and point it to a "parked domain" server.
 Any of your would be readers will see a screen full of ads, instead of your blog.
 That's your registrar, making money from your unrenewed domain.

-You can rescue your domain, when it is in Redemption status, but there will be several complications.
+You can rescue your domain, when it is expired (immediately), or in Redemption status (later), but there will be several complications.

 - You will probably have to pay an extra fee for late registration.
 The extra fee is not negotiable, any more than the "bounced check" fee levied by your bank.
 You pay the registrar.